Lubism/MediaWallpaper/document/en.md

 ---

-### Linux is currently not sopported, it will be done in the future
+### Linux is currently not supported, it will be done in the future

 ---